AlternativeFFFF/Alt-F4/submissions/dana-channel-routing/main.md

 ### Coding part

 So that's all for the drawing board, time to throw some code at the problem to get the job done !
 But here comes new problems:
-* Factorio Mods are made in a language called Lua, and Lua has an ridiculously barren ecosystem: zero success of finding a library that can do this kind of link routing.
+* Factorio Mods are made in a language called Lua, and Lua has an ridiculously barren ecosystem.
+No success in finding a library that can do this kind of link routing.
 * Porting from other languages ?
 Sadly there are plenty of libraries to draw conventional graphs, but Dana is now dealing with links between any number of nodes.
 That's not a graph anymore, but an hypergraph.
-While the word sounds definitely cooler, there isn't much software libraries to draw them, and in general much less scientific litterature on the topic.
-Zero success in finding clues to do routing the Dana way.
+While the word sounds definitely cooler, there isn't many software libraries to draw them, and in general much less scientific litterature on the topic.
+No success in finding clues to do routing the Dana way.

 So Dana has a router "almost" made from scratch.
 "Almost" because there was a lot of inspiration to be found elsewhere, it just required looking into some unexpected places...